manuelbieh/react-book/basics/excursus-es2015+.md

 {a: 1, b: 2, c: 3}
 ```

-The function returns a new object in which all three of the objects that have been passed to `Object.assign()` have been combined.
+The function returns an object in which all three of the objects that have been passed to `Object.assign()` have been combined.
 But is this really a new object? **No!** In order to prove this, let's print `a`, `b`, and `c` to the console:

 ```
 console.log(a);